andrzejlisek/Unicode/readme.md

 ## Occupying box

-The gray box behind character represents the area, whis is occupied by the character\.
+In all modules, where character is showv, gray box behind character represents the area, whis is occupied by the character\.
 Some character glyphs may be outside the occupying box\.

 ![](readme_pics/Box11.png "")